 James McKevitt – Loughborough University, Aeronautical Engineering

-James is an aeronautical engineering student at Loughborough University and Head of Rocketry and Projects for the university Space Society.
+James studied aeronautical engineering at Loughborough University and was the head of rocketry and projects for the university Space Society.
 Working with senior university staff and engineering students, James pioneered an outreach activity for local schools aimed at educating year 10 students, inspiring them into further study in STEM subjects.
-He has also helped support iNet, a Space Industries Accelerator, at his university and increased exposure to students.
-James was also awarded an international space scholarship, meaning he met with NASA Control Room Engineers in Florida, and has since worked with TfL and London Underground on control room layout and management.
+He also helped support iNet, a Space Industries Accelerator, at his university and increased its exposure to students.
+James was also awarded an international space scholarship, meaning he met with NASA Control Room Engineers in Florida, and since worked with TfL and the London Underground on control room layout and management.